staudenmeir/laravel-adjacency-list/README.md

 ### Depth

-The results of ancestor, descendant and tree queries include an additional `depth` column.
+The results of ancestor, bloodline, descendant and tree queries include an additional `depth` column.

 It contains the model's depth *relative* to the query's parent.
 The depth is positive for descendants and negative for
 ancestors: